brct-james/helmsman/README.md

 - GUI-accessible automation **Plans**.
 Import/export/edit as text as well for ease of use.
 Support for conditionals, considering galactic market data, calculating route/margin efficiency, auto-scout market data, etc. (e.g. if value of X too low change to Y plan, if A route/commodity becomes more profitable than current plan change plans, etc.)
 - Integration with Captains-log: accesses the exposed API and allows use of remote longitudinal data preferentially over local.
 Would work with any other data-logging service that implements the API
 - Optimize performance
-- Implement API req queue
+- Implement API req queue (also rework api service & use with callbacks)
+- Net Worth Chart MkII (rework using interval service)

 ## Related Projects